-Reset Context for Each Action (Web and Oracle NCA)

-You can instruct VuGen to reset all HTTP contexts between actions.
-This setting allows the Vuser to more accurately emulate a new user beginning a browsing session.
+Reset Context for Each Action: (Web, Oracle NCA only) This setting, enabled by default, tells VuGen to reset all HTTP contexts between actions.
+Resetting contexts allows the Vuser to more accurately emulate a new user beginning a browsing session.
 This option resets the HTML context, so that a contextless function is always recorded in the beginning of the action.
-It also clears the cache and resets the user-names and passwords. (enabled by default)
+It also clears the cache and resets the user-names and passwords.